-Buy a van and get the phone ringing
+Buy a van and get the phone ringing.

 This can be with or without a tail lift it will make it easier to unload and load if you’re just one man and with a van.
-If you’re aiming at the courier market a transit style normal van is more practical when doing courier work appearances matter more and you will have to buy a newer van which will obviously cost more money.
-Whichever way you choose to go getting your van signed up is essential for advertising, signage on your van to broadcast your service as you drive round and park up is a must.
+If you’re aiming at the courier market a transit style normal van is more practical when doing courier work.
+Appearances matter more and you will have to buy a newer van which will obviously cost more money.
+Whichever way you choose to go, getting your van signed up is essential for advertising.
+Signage on your van will broadcast your service as you drive round and a good spot for parking up is a must.

-5. You can think of lots of ways of generating work but if you give an incredible service once you’ve get work, make sure you do a high-quality job, as there is nothing better than word of mouth and reputation.
+5. You can think of lots of ways to generate work but if you give an incredible service once you’ve get work, make sure you do a high-quality job, as there is nothing better than word of mouth and reputation.
 Be punctual, trustworthy, reliable, professional, and friendly the customers always right remember moving furniture will come better with experience try not to damage or scratch walls use blankets and treat customer’s belongings like your own.

 So if you are dreaming being self employed, sit down and count the costs.
 Do you have what it takes to make this dream a reality, or will the disadvantages of being your own boss threaten to swallow up that business of yours?
-You could even expand to Spanish moves Have the satisfaction of being your own boss and if you stay prepared and determined you should be able to get to the top when your man and van service is much in demand with full bookings.
+You could even expand to Spanish moves.
+Have the satisfaction of being your own boss and if you stay prepared and determined you should be able to get to the top.
+When your man and van service is in much demand with full bookings.